nimblehq/initiative-hotel-agent/llm_web/README.md

 pnpm install
 ```

+### 1.2.
+Mobile

+First, ensure you have the correct Flutter version installed:

+// TODO: @nkhanh44 please help to fill the details for mobile app

 ### 2. Environment Setup

+### 2.1.
+Web
 Create a `.env.local` file in the root directory and add your API keys:

 ```bash